MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Update-MgBetaGroupTeamChannel.md

             \[Type \<String\>\]: Type of the credential.
 The values can be text, password.
         \[PreferredSingleSignOnMode \<String\>\]: Specifies the single sign-on mode configured for this application.
-Azure AD uses the preferred single sign-on mode to launch the application from Microsoft 365 or the Azure AD My Apps.
+Microsoft Entra ID uses the preferred single sign-on mode to launch the application from Microsoft 365 or the Microsoft Entra My Apps.
 The supported values are password, saml, notSupported, and oidc.
         \[PreferredTokenSigningKeyEndDateTime \<DateTime?\>\]: Specifies the expiration date of the keyCredential used for token signing, marked by preferredTokenSigningKeyThumbprint.
 Updating this attribute is not currentlysupported.